dvcsr/CenBankMicroservices/README.md

 ## About v1.2.1
+- Create and implement custom validation
 - Implemented a comprehensive testing strategy that covers:
   - Unit tests for individual components
   - Integration tests for API endpoints
   - Validation testing for business rules
-  - Performance testing for response times
-  - Concurrent request handling
-  - Error scenarios and edge cases